96boards/website/help/blog.md

 {% include media.html media_url="https://www.youtube.com/embed/bbMp3puXkVg" %}
 ```

+`Note: Currently only youtube embed links for the video will work.
+E.g https://www.youtube.com/embed/bbMp3puXkVg`
 This youtube video will be rendered as a responsively embedded element so it displays correctly on all screen sizes.
 This embed will also be lazy loaded.